 Explanation:

-HashSet is fast because instead of checking every item one by one in it, it directly goes to the correct element using the hash code of that item, which makes the operation like addition and subtraction very quick.
+HashSet is fast because instead of checking every item one by one in it, it directly goes to the correct element using the hash code of that item.
+This mechanism allows constant time performance (on average) for key operations such as:

 Main operations in the HashSet and their speed